ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual.md

 - **Quantization:** Supports converting floating-point models into fixed-point models.
 Currently supported quantization types are w8a8 and w8a8 grouped quantization (with supported group sizes of 128, 256, and 512).

 RKNN-Toolkit2 is the core development toolkit for Rockchip NPU, providing end-to-end development support for model conversion (ONNX/TF/PyTorch → RKNN), quantization, PC simulation inference, performance evaluation, accuracy validation, and model optimization.
-Please refer to [https://github.com/airockchip/rknn-toolkit2](https://github.com/airockchip/rknn-toolkit2) for the RKLLM-Toolkit2 details.
+Please refer to [rknn-toolkit2](https://github.com/airockchip/rknn-toolkit2) for the RKLLM-Toolkit2 details.

 ###### **4.1.1.3 RKLLM Runtime Features**

 RKLLM Runtime loads models converted by RKNN-Toolkit into the RKLLM format.
 It accelerates inference on the OK3588-C NPU by calling the board-side NPU driver.
 During inference, developers can customize model parameters and text generation strategies, and continuously receive outputs through preset callback functions.

-For details of RKLLM Runtime, refer to`rknn-llm\doc\ Rockchip_RKLLM_SDK_CN_1.2.3.pdf`.
+For details of RKLLM Runtime, refer to`rknn-llm\doc\Rockchip_RKLLM_SDK_CN_1.2.3.pdf`.

 ##### 4.1.2 RKNN Model Zoo

 RKNN Model Zoo is an edge AI model deployment resource library launched by Rockchip based on its RKNPU SDK toolchain.
 It aims to provide developers with a complete reference implementation for AI model deployment.
 It covers the entire workflow—from model conversion and quantization to running inference on Rockchip NPUs using both Python and C APIs.
 Built-in YOLO series detection/segmentation/pose, image classification, OCR, license plate recognition, speech recognition and other dozens of mainstream algorithms, each model provides pre-training weights, conversion scripts and sample codes that can be directly compiled and run to help developers quickly achieve high-performance NPU reasoning acceleration on Rockchip hardware.

-The rknn \_ model \_ zoo is a collection of converted and optimized mainstream model examples, providing a large number of ready-made RKNN models + complete pre-processing and post-processing + C/C + +/Python/Android reasoning demos for developers to run directly for verification or reference transplantation. [https://github.com/airockchip/rknn\_model\_zoo](https://github.com/airockchip/rknn_model_zoo)
+The rknn \_ model \_ zoo is a collection of converted and optimized mainstream model examples, providing a large number of ready-made RKNN models + complete pre-processing and post-processing + C/C + +/Python/Android reasoning demos for developers to run directly for verification or reference transplantation. [rknn_model_zoo](https://github.com/airockchip/rknn_model_zoo)

 RKNN Model Zoo directory: